ramcarreno/rag-improvements/README.md

 embeddings caching mechanism that minimizes those calls ;)

 A notable advantage of PRF is that it doesn't require slow and costly LLM paraphrasing, changing indexes, or modifying chunking.
-With cached embeddings, querying the entire testing set can take roughly the same as using the baseline model (around 4 seconds in my machine!)
+With cached embeddings, querying the entire test set can take roughly the same as using the baseline model (around 3 seconds in my machine!)

 ### Notes on implementation